acse-2020/introduction/_sources/home.md

 ## On the first day

 On the 5th October at 9am BST, the first event will be a Teams meeting with the Course director, Dr. Gerard Gorman.
-A link to this meeting will be distributed in September.
+A link to this meeting will be distributed in late September.